Density theorems for nonuniform sampling of bandlimited functions using derivatives or bunched measurements: Introduction

 In this paper we consider two related sampling scenarios.
 The first one assumes that a bandlimited function $f$ and its first $k$ derivatives are sampled at nonuniformly spaced points.
 This problem is motivated by applications in seismology, where certain recently-developed detectors are able to measure both $f$ and its spatial gradient.
 However, there are also various other applications and for different examples we direct the reader to \cite{EldarFilterbank, Lazaro} and references therein.
 The second scenario considered in this paper assumes that, instead of evaluating derivatives of $f$ at $\{ x_n \}_{n \in I}$, $f$ is measured at an additional $s$ sampling points around each $x_n$.
 One can think of this scenario as function $f$ being evaluated at $s+1$ different nonuniform sampling sequences.
 When these sequences are uniform, the problem is known as bunched sampling or recurrent nonuniform sampling and has been extensively studied in literature (for more details see below).

 The purpose of this paper is to understand the gain one can expect by nonuniformly sampling derivatives or by nonuniformly sampling at bunched points.
-Although we do not discuss actual function recovery, we do derive explicit sufficient conditions for stable recovery in terms of densities of sampling points.
+We derive explicit sufficient conditions for stable recovery in terms of densities of sampling points.
 In particular, we show that the maximal allowed gap between sampling points (or bunches of sampling points) grows linearly in $k+1$ (or $s+1$) for large $k$ (or $s$), which translates into increasing savings in cost and effort.